The trouble is, you think you have time. -Buddha

 “love you, sis, I’ll see you later…”

-The next few days passed by rather slowly; I’d taken time off from school and really I was just trying to relax.
+The next few days passed by slowly; I’d taken time off from school and really was just trying to relax.

-I hadn’t touched Marcy’s things yet, it felt too soon.
-Sometimes I’d go into her room and just stand in the doorway, remembering happier times and trying to stay positive.
+I hadn’t touched Marcy’s things yet, it was too soon.
+Sometimes I’d go into her room and just stand in the doorway, remembering happier times and trying to keep my wits about me.

 I walked into the kitchen to make myself something to eat.
 I pulled out a box of pancake mix and something felt out with it, a card.